-Several people I know have questions regarding the new COVID-19 vaccinations, such as: what is in them? do they work? what are the side effects?
+Several people have asked me questions regarding the new COVID-19 vaccinations, such as: what is in them? do they work? what are the side effects?
 And should I get vaccinated if I want to get pregnant in 2 years?
 I will answer these questions here, based on the scientific data currently available.
 Let me know in case you have other questions.

 = I am a molecular geneticist and a certified immunologist (check my resume).
 I have no financial or other interest in any of the vaccines discussed below.
 I do occasionaly work with a large pharmaceutical company that produces vaccines, but this company has no involvement in the development or production of the vaccines discussed below.=